gaborvecsei/whisper-live-transcription/README.md

 # Live Transcription with Whisper PoC client-server

-Live transcription PoC with the Whisper model (using `fast-whisper`) in a client-server setup where the server can handle multiple clients.
+Live transcription PoC with the Whisper model (using `faster-whisper`) in a client-server setup where the server can handle multiple clients.

 # Sample